Health savings accounts explained

-Answers to 9 questions many people have — from who’s eligible to what costs HSAs can help you cover
+Answers to 9 questions many people have — from who’s eligible to what costs these accounts can help you cover

 WHAT IF YOU COULD GET COVERAGE for your medical expenses as well as potential tax benefits, while being able to save for your future, all at the same time?
 By enrolling in a qualifying high-deductible health plan (HDHP) and linking it to a health savings account (HSA), you can have all that.
 Which may be why, increasingly, companies are offering these accounts as an option for their employees as they plan their health coverage.
 And people who are self-employed are increasingly considering them as well.
-“HSAs are intended to help you save pre-tax or tax-deductible dollars to pay for qualified medical expenses — both now and in the future — that aren’t covered by insurance,” says Tom Matarazzo, head of Health Benefits & Institutional Retirement Investments at Bank of America Merrill Lynch.
+“HSAs are intended to help you save pre-tax or tax-deductible dollars to pay for qualified medical expenses — both now and in the future — that aren’t covered by insurance,” says Jennifer Goldsmith, director and head of Health Benefit Solutions at Bank of America.

-The money you can contribute to these accounts is tax-deductible or pre-tax, and any increase in the value of your account is free from federal taxes —as are withdrawals for qualified medical expenses.
-Says Matarazzo, "One of the most important features of an HSA is that it's triple tax-advantaged1— when money goes into the account, when it grows and when it comes out."
+The money you can contribute to these accounts is tax-deductible or pre-tax, and any increase in the value of your account is free from federal taxes — so long as withdrawals are made for qualified medical expenses.
+“One of the most important features of an HSA is that it has the potential for triple tax advantages — when money goes into the account, when it grows and when it comes out,” Goldsmith says.1

 A wide range of routine medical costs, including:

-There are a number of ways you can tap the cash in your HSA.
-While plans will differ depending on the provider, some HSAs will give you a debit card or checkbook that you can use to directly pay for qualified medical expenses.
-In other plans, you might be able to set up a direct transfer of funds from your HSA to your regular bank account to reimburse yourself for qualified expenses you’ve already incurred.
+There are a number of ways you can tap into the cash in your HSA.
+While the availability of certain features will differ depending on the provider, some HSAs will give you a debit card or checkbook that you can use to directly pay for qualified medical expenses.
+With other providers, you might be able to set up a direct transfer of funds from your HSA to your regular bank account to reimburse yourself for qualified expenses you’ve already incurred.
 You can check with your employer or the HSA administrator to learn about the available options.

-No, one of the great advantages of an HSA is that you’re not required to take money out of it by any given date, such as the end of the year — you can save and may even be able to invest your balance until you need it.
+No. One of the great advantages of an HSA is that you’re not required to take money out of it by any given date, such as the end of the year — you can save and may even be able to invest your balance until you need it.
 If you lose your job and continue insurance coverage under COBRA, you can use your HSA to pay your premiums.
-Another plus: Even if you leave the employer that originally sponsored your HSA, you can keep that HSA, or transfer or roll the balance over to another HSA —either one offered by your new employer or an HSA you open yourself.
+Another plus: Even if you leave the employer that originally sponsored your HSA, you can keep that HSA, or transfer or roll the balance over to another HSA — one offered by your new employer or an HSA you open yourself.

 Anticipating that you won’t be using the account anytime soon?
-Then consider mutual funds or other investment options better suited for the long term.
-Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it in mutual funds, and you may need to maintain a certain cash balance in your account.
+Then consider mutual funds or other investment choices that may be more appropriate for the long term.
+Be aware that your account balance might have to reach a certain amount before your provider allows you to invest it, and you may need to maintain a certain cash balance in your account.
 Please note that investing in securities involves risks, and there is always the potential of losing money when you invest in securities.

-Yes, starting an account now, while you’re in good health, could help you in retirement — when your medical bills are likely to increase.
-For individuals who are Medicare-eligible (generally age 65 or older, your HSA can be used to pay for Medicare premiums for Parts A, B or D with tax-free withdrawals, as with other qualified medical expenses, although withdrawals to pay for Medicare supplemental policies are generally not tax-free.
-You can even pay for non-medical expenses, but you will need to pay regular income taxes on those withdrawals — the 20% federal tax penalty will not apply if you are at least age 65.
-In addition, notes Roger W. Gray, Director, Health Benefit Solutions at Bank of America Merrill Lynch, "You can also use an HSA to pay with pre-tax dollars for your long-term care insurance premiums.”
+Yes.
+Starting an account now while you’re in good health could help you in retirement — when your medical bills are likely to increase.
+For individuals who are Medicare-eligible (generally age 65 or older), your HSA can be used to pay for premiums for Medicare with tax-free withdrawals, as with other qualified medical expenses, although withdrawals to pay for Medicare supplemental policies are generally not tax-free.
+You can even pay for non-qualified expenses, but you will need to pay regular income taxes on those withdrawals — the 20% federal tax penalty will not apply if you are at least age 65.
+In addition, notes Goldsmith, “You can also use an HSA to pay with pre-tax dollars for your qualified long-term care insurance premiums.”

 An HSA may not be right for everybody.
 You might prefer to select a health insurance plan with a lower deductible, in which case you wouldn’t be eligible to contribute to an HSA.
 Or you might, for instance, have other savings priorities — like building a general emergency fund — that leave little room in your budget for funding yet another savings account.
 Or if you’re young and in good health, you might decide you’d rather devote any spare cash to investing in an IRA or other account dedicated solely to retirement.
 But, if your employer offers any HSA contributions, you should try to get those funds if possible.

-But for many others, an HSA can be a useful solution for addressing some of the high costs of health care.
-"In today’s health-care market, we all need to take a long-term view of health coverage," says Gray.
-"If you consider the cost of insurance in combination with the potential savings provided by an HSA, you may be better positioned to meet your medical needs — and possibly have money left over to help you meet your other goals.”
+But for many others, an HSA can be a useful solution for addressing some of the high costs of healthcare.
+“In today’s healthcare market, we all need to take a long-term view of health coverage,” Goldsmith says.
+“If you consider the cost of insurance in combination with the potential savings provided by an HSA, you may be better positioned to meet your medical needs — and possibly have money left over to help you meet your other goals.”